Syncroness-Inc/sync-oe/README.md

 #### meta-freescale / meta-freescale-3rdparty / meta-freescale-distro

 These layers are maintained by Freescale, the manufacturer of the core SoC used in the CytoVale CYM.
-These recipes include low-level platform init configurations, proprietary SoC driver binaries, and OpenEmbedded machine definitions for Freescale hardware.
+The recipes include low-level platform init configurations, proprietary SoC driver binaries, and OpenEmbedded machine definitions for Freescale hardware.

-#### meta-toradex-bsp-common

-#### meta-toradex-demos

-#### meta-toradex-nxp
+#### meta-toradex-bsp-common / meta-toradex-demos / meta-toradex-nxp

+These layers are maintained by Toradex, the manufacturer of the SOM used in the CytoVale CYM.
+The recipes extend the `meta-freescale` layers to include platform-specific configurations and prepares the machine definitions for use with the `meta-angstrom` layer.

 #### meta-lxde

+This layer provides recipes for the LXDE desktop environment.

 #### meta-browser

+This layer provides recipes for the Chromium web browser.

 #### meta-qt4 / meta-qt5 / meta-qt5-extra

-These recipes are required by the `meta-toradex-demos` layer.
+These layers are required by the `meta-toradex-demos` layer.
+QT binaries are not installed on the CytoVale CYM.

+#### meta-syncroness

+The `meta-sycroness` layer includes custom recipes developed within Syncroness used to implement reusable features on a BSP.

+##### recipes-core

+###### init-lowlevel

+This recipe creates a systemd task to run a bash script early during the init process.

+###### packagegroups

+This inclues a list of common packages used by Syncroness developers.

+###### touchscreen-rotate

+This creates a systemd task to rotate the touch screen input.

 #### meta-cytovale

-#### meta-syncroness
+The `meta-cytovale` layer includes custom recipes developed specifically for the Cytovale CYM.

+##### recipes-angstrom

+###### angstrom-version

+This recipe extends the angstrom-version recipe and appends the CytoVale BSP and Application version information.

+##### recipes-connectivity

+###### openssh

+This recipe extends the openssh recipe.
+It adds the Syncroness/Cytovale developer SSH keys located in the `authorized_keys` file to the list of approved SSH connections, and configures sshd to disable password-based connections.

+##### recipes-core

+###### base-files

+This recipe appends version information to the `/etc/issue` file.

+###### chromium-kiosk

+This recipe appends the LXDE recipe.
+It modifies the `autostart` file to disable the traditional desktop environment and run Chromium in kiosk mode on startup.

+###### cym-app-service

+This recipe creates a systemd task to start the CYM application and webserver.
+The systemd task includes an application watchdog, and will reboot the system if the application becomes unresponsive.

+###### images

+This recipe appends the `angstrom-lxde-image` recipe to include the Cytovale packagegroups in the installation.

+###### init-ifupdown

+This recipe configures the network interfaces for the CYM.
+The on-board ethernet adapter (eth0) is configured with a static IP of `10.0.0.2`.
+The USB/Ethernet adapter (eth1) is configured to request an IP address using DHCP.

+If (eth1) requires a static IP, this recipe is the correct place to configure said IP.

+###### init-lowlevel

+This recipe appends the Syncroness-layer `init-lowlevel` recipe to run the CYM application's "init_lowlevel.sh" file on startup.

+###### nvm-partition

+This recipe creates a systemd task to initialize and mount the NVM partition.

+###### packagegroups

+This recipe is a list of all external packages required by the CYM system.

+###### update-script

+This recipe compiles and installs the `boot.scr` script.
+This script is used to update the CYM BSP via uboot.

+###### usb-tty

+This recipe contains udev rules for the CYM's USB peripreals.
+This results in the USB-TTY device nodes being mounted at a consistent location, such as `/dev/tty_pressure`.

+##### recipes-devtools

+##### recipes-graphics

+##### recipes-kernel

+##### recipes-lxde

+##### recipes-python